rdwatters/hugo-starter/README.md

 * `cd hugo-starter && hugo serve`
 * (New Tab) `cd assets/ && npm install`
 * `gulp`
+* Open your browser to `localhost:1313`.
+You should see an `<h1>` with "Ryan's Hugo Starter Kit" and a series of 7 Social icons on the bottom left of the page.

 ### Gulp Asset Pipeline (See README in `assets/` for more details)